Stomach Cancer

 Trastuzumab

-• Trastuzumab is added to first-line platinum-based chemotherapy (e.g. oxaliplatin, cisplatin or carboplatin with 5FU chemotherapy)
+• Trastuzumab is added to first-line platinum-based chemotherapy (e.g. oxaliplatin, cisplatin or carboplatin with 5-FU or capecitabine chemotherapy)

 • Previous studies showed that adding trastuzumab to a chemotherapy regimen can improve survival in patients with HER2-positive metastatic stomach cancer.